 - 20% Midterm

 COURSE OBJECTIVES: Fiber-optic communication is at the core of contemporary high-tech and will remain so in the future.
 When a student completes this course, he/she should be able to:

 - Understand the functionality of each of the components that comprise a fiber-optic communication system: transmitter, fiber, amplifier, and receiver.

 - Understand the properties of optical fiber that affect the performance of a communication link.

-- Understand how semiconductor lasers work, and differentiate between direct modulation and external electro-optic modulation.
+- Understand to differentiate between direct modulation and external electro-optic modulation.

 - Understand basic optical amplifier operation and its effect on signal power and noise in the system.

 - Apply concepts listed above to the design of a basic communication link.